Mark2000/ende/README.md

 # Ende: Motion Planning for a Magnetorquer-actuated Satellite

 Application of kynodynamical motion planning algorithms to perform attitude maneuvers for a magnetorquer-actuated LEO satellite with pointing constrains.
-Paper: TODO link
+[The full paper is available here.](paper.pdf)

 ## Description
 <img src="ende_tree.png" alt="A tree illustrated by Ende." width="200" align="right"/>